Professional teacher education

 If you need a personal study plan to meet the criterion for funding, please contact the guidance counsellor.

-Students may give feedback via the Spark feedback service in Pakki.
-The feedback service recognises the modules or courses for which the student has been accepted in Pakki.
-Students can give feedback for each module only once and when the feedback questionnaire is available.
+The feedback service recognises the modules/courses you have been accepted in Pakki.
+Please note that you can provide feedback for each module only once and when the feedback questionnaire is available.
+Giving feedback is always anonymous.

 HAMK’s student welfare services are staffed by a student psychologist, a special needs education teacher and a sports planner.
 Their task is to support and promote student well-being and to implement and develop well-being-enhancing activities throughout the institution.